ANYANTUDRE/Audio-Transformers-Hugging-Face/7. Putting it all together/NOTES.md

 ```

-# Creating a voice assistant
+# II.
+Creating a voice assistant
 We’ll piece together three models to build an **end-to-end voice assistant called Marvin 🤖** who responds to a particular ‘wake word’, then listens out for a spoken query, and finally responds with a spoken answer.

 ![](https://github.com/ANYANTUDRE/Audio-Transformers-Hugging-Face/blob/main/img/voice_assistant.png)